Student Health Services is NOT an emergency room. Emergency situations should be handled as follows:

 • Robert Wood Johnson University Hospital – Hamilton – One Hamilton Health Place, Hamilton Twp., NJ

-Urgent-Care (Student Health Services lists these facilities for your convenience but not for our endorsement)
+Urgent-Care (Student Health Services lists these facilities for your convenience but with any recommendation or endorsement)

 - Professional Health Care Services of Lawrenceville – 2500 U.S. Highway 1, Lawrenceville, NJ – 609-771-6660